hjwylde/werewolf/README.md

 It is now time to take control and eliminate this ancient evil, before the town loses its last few inhabitants.

 Objective of the Game:
+For the Angel: die in the first round.
 For the Villagers: lynch all of the Werewolves.
 For the Werewolves: devour all of the Villagers.

 #### Roles

 The current implemented roles are:
+* Angel.
 * Defender.
 * Scapegoat.
 * Seer.